 Teaching: Dr. Judson-Torres serves as a mentor for students at many levels of education, from high school through post-doctoral and clinical fellows and residents.
 In addition to training students in molecular, cell and translational research, he is also particularly interested in career development for graduate students and post-doctoral fellows.
 Dr. Judson-Torres is an avid believer that well-trained scientists should be professionally serving our communities in all aspects of organization, government, planning and education, in addition to academic and industrial research.

-Service: Dr. Judson-Torres has served as a member and instructor for the UCSF Career Development and Enrichment Programs, a board member for the UCSF Graduate Division Alumni Association, and a member of the University of Utah Academic Senate Special Committee focused on updating the policies, rights and benefits of post-doctoral scholars.
+Service: Dr. Judson-Torres has served as a member and instructor for multiple career development workshops and programs, and is a member of the University of Utah Academic Senate Special Committee focused on updating the policies, rights and benefits of post-doctoral scholars.
 He serves on the HCI cancer education committee where he helps to spearhead the Huntsman Cancer Institute Postdoc Showcase.
 He has organized multiple international symposia focused on expanding and standardizing practices in digital holographic cytometry.
 He serves on the council of the Pan-American Society for Pigment Cell Research where he chairs the Membership and Outreach committee.

 University of California, San Francisco